agenteo/agenteo.github.com/source/_drafts/an-introduction-to-component-based-rails-architecture.md

 end
 {% endhighlight %}

-Notice that `domain_logic` is not in the `Gemfile`, it will be automatically resolved as a local dependency.
+Notice `domain_logic` (a dependency of `public_ui` and `admin_ui`) is not in the `Gemfile` because it will be automatically resolved as a local dependency.
 For more details read [Gemfile hierarchy in Ruby on Rails component based architecture](http://teotti.com/gemfiles-hierarchy-in-ruby-on-rails-component-based-architecture/).

 ## Handling application change